SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 1. ExtractSns: Allows to extract the SNS message and return the cloudwatch event

-2. ReturnAccesKey: It Validates the account id and add the values aws_access_key_id and aws_secret_access_key to the event (edit values 1111111 for your account access)

-3. CreateTagCreatorID: It runs only resource creation events using rescursivity.
+2. CreateTagCreatorID: It runs only resource creation events using rescursivity.
 It extracts all the creation id of the event to later place the tag of who executed that event regardless of whether it was an access role (Remember we are using Access Roles to jump to any account in the organization from the master account) or an IAM user

 # 2. Bind lambda functions through target